 During a torrentially wet weekend at Oran Park, he finished 13th in one race and set the third-fastest lap in another.

-Stone Brothers Racing became Van Gisbergen’s home from 2008 through to the end of 2012.
-In the early stages of his career, he demonstrated brilliant car control – especially in the wet weather.
+Stone Brothers Racing became Van Gisbergen’s home in 2008, continuing to demonstrate brilliant car control in the wet early.

-As the New Zealander matured, his performances on-track became far more consistent and he teetered on the brink of victory for a few seasons.
-Van Gisbergen broke through for his maiden win in the rain on New Zealand’s Hamilton Street circuit in 2011.
+As he matured, performances became far more consistent and he teetered on the brink of victory for a few seasons, before breaking through on some soil at the Hamilton street circuit in 2011.

 He left SBR at the end of 2012 in controversial circumstances as it was due to become Erebus Motorsport, linking with Tekno Autosports for ’13.